susanw1/zscript/RCode.md

 Due to its simplicity, UDP is the recommended network command channel for normal communication, however to allow easier debugging, TCP can also be used.
 	This is particularly recommended for the default debug channel, in the absence of serial/USB, as a telnet connection can then be used.

+An RCode receiver is allowed to implement routing.
+This is where an `@` is placed at the begining of a command sequence - the rest of the command is skipped by the parser and ignored.
+No specification is given for the operation of such a command, but it must not involve a newline, and the `@` must be the first character after the newline.
+The encouraged method of operation is that the begining of the routed command sequence has a dot seperated series of addresses, and the command is send with the first of these stripped off.
+An example:

+A receiver receives: `@9.1c*R1A2`
+It then sends `@1c*R1A2` along whichever communication protocol corresponds to address `9`.
+The receiver of this then sends `* R1A2` along the communication path corresponding to address `1c`.
+Any response to the sent communication should put the address back on the begining, so in the above example, when the second receiver is given the response `*SA2`, it sends `@1c*SA2` back, and the original receiver takes this, and sends `@9.1c*SA2` back to where the message comes from.

+Note that the contents of a routing command need not be RCode, although that is the general intention if newlines are needed inside the message, any encoding can be chosen (again this is more of an external capability to RCode).

 ### Command Structure